-- 16.2.4 The Student Card is the property of the University and is not transferable.
+- 18.2.4 The Student Card is the property of the University and is not transferable.
 It should not be used by anybody else except its named holder.
-Misuse or falsification of the Card constitutes a major offence, and any student who commits this offence will be subject to disciplinary actions. - 16.2.5 Misuse of Student Cards occurred at Lee Shau Kee Complex (the Complex) may result in disciplinary actions including but not exclusively suspension of the rights to use sports facilities of both the Student Card named holder and the card user.
-Detailed regulations of the Complex are contained in the "Lee Shau Kee Complex - Information for Users" published by the Student Affairs Office. - 16.2.6 Cases of misuse of Student Cards in venues other than the Lee Shau Kee Complex will be handled by the academic support and administrative office concerned or by respective School(s) to which the students concerned belong or the Residential Colleges Student Disciplinary Committee (RCSDC), as deemed appropriate, in accordance with the set procedures. - 16.2.7 In case that a Student Card is lost or damaged, the student concerned should submit an application for a replacement.
+Misuse or falsification of the Card constitutes a major offence, and any student who commits this offence will be subject to disciplinary actions. - 18.2.5 Misuse of Student Cards occurred at Lee Shau Kee Complex (the Complex) may result in disciplinary actions including but not exclusively suspension of the rights to use sports facilities of both the Student Card named holder and the card user.
+Detailed regulations of the Complex are contained in the "Lee Shau Kee Complex Information for Users" published by the Student Affairs Office. - 18.2.6 Cases of misuse of Student Cards in venues other than the Lee Shau Kee Complex will be handled by the academic support and administrative office concerned or by respective School(s) to which the students concerned belong or the Residential Colleges Student Disciplinary Committee (RCSDC), as deemed appropriate, in accordance with the set procedures. - 18.2.7 In case that a Student Card is lost or damaged, the student concerned should submit an application for a replacement.
 A replacement fee will be charged.
 Should the original Student Card be found subsequently, s/he should return the original Student Card to the Registry as soon as possible for invalidation.

 Possession of more than one Student Card at the same time is not allowed and the student will be subject to disciplinary actions.

-16.3 Student Records and Certification
+18.3 Student Records and Certification

-16.3.1 Academic Transcript
+18.3.1 Academic Transcript

-16.3.1.1 Students may apply for an academic transcript which contains a complete record of modules and grades attained by the student in the specified period.

-Requests for academic transcript by a third party must bear the student's authorization before the request can be processed.

-- 16.3.1.2 Administration fee will be charged for issuance and posting of the academic transcript. - 16.3.1.3 Academic transcripts designated to local or overseas addresses will be sent by ordinary mail/airmail but the University will not be responsible for any failure in mail delivery. - 16.3.1.4 Application for Academic Transcript must be made to the Registry by the appropriate application form.
+- 18.3.1.1 Students may apply for an academic transcript which contains a complete record of modules and grades attained by the student in the specified period.
+Requests for academic transcript by a third party must bear the student's authorization before the request can be processed. - 18.3.1.2 Academic transcripts designated to local or overseas addresses will be sent by ordinary mail/airmail but the University will not be responsible for any failure in mail delivery. - 18.3.1.3 Application for Academic Transcript must be made to the Registry by the appropriate application form. - 18.3.1.4 Administration fee will be charged for issuance and posting of the academic transcript.

-16.3.2 Graduation Certificate
+18.3.2 Graduation Certificate

-- 16.3.2.1 Upon successful completion of studies at the University and approved by the Academic Board, students will be invited to attend the Graduation Ceremony for conferment of award.
-The graduation certificates will be available for collection at the time specified by the Registry. - 16.3.2.2 The University will take uncollected certificates into custody but cannot guarantee against any loss of or damage to the uncollected certificates resulted from mitigating circumstances that are beyond control.
+- 18.3.2.1 Upon successful completion of studies at the University and approved by the Academic Board, students will be invited to attend the Graduation Ceremony for conferment of award.
+The graduation certificates will be available for collection at the time specified by the Registry. - 18.3.2.2 The University will take uncollected certificates into custody but cannot guarantee against any loss of or damage to the uncollected certificates resulted from mitigating circumstances that are beyond control.
 The University will not issue any replacement of the award certificate.
-Hence, students are requested to collect their award certificates according to the collection schedule. - 16.3.2.3 If a student has lost his/her award certificate, s/he can apply for a Letter of Certification of Graduation at the Registry.
+Hence, students are requested to collect their award certificates according to the collection schedule.

+18.3.2.3 If a student has lost his/her award certificate, s/he can apply for a Letter of Certification of Graduation at the Registry.

-16.3.3 Letter of Certification
+18.3.3 Letter of Certification

-- 16.3.3.1 If a student wishes the University to issue a letter of certification to certify his/her study at the University, s/he can submit a completed application form to the Registry for processing. - 16.3.3.2 Administration fee will be charged for issuance of letter of certification.
+- 18.3.3.1 If a student wishes the University to issue a letter of certification to certify his/her study at the University, s/he can submit a completed application form to the Registry for processing. - 18.3.3.2 Administration fee will be charged for issuance of letter of certification.

-17. Class/Examination Arrangements during Bad Weather
+19. Class/Examination Arrangements during Bad Weather and Extreme Conditions